 4.5.3.1 Manual Distance Entry - Move the distance gauge arm to touch the inner edge of the wheel where weights are to be placed and observe the reading on the scale of the distance gauge.
-Press manual Wheel Offset button followed by rotating the shaft until value is displayed in the left display window.
+Press manual Wheel Offset button followed by rotating the shaft until the desired value appears in the left display.

 NOTE: For a more precise balancing of performance wheels, an "ALU-S" Mode is available for precision determination of wheel parameters.
 This feature allows exacting placement of corrective weights as well.
-See Page 18 for detailed instructions.
+See Page 19 for detailed instructions.